bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 January 21, 2017

-Distance: 5.0 km
+Distance: 5.0 km (3.1 mi)

-Cumulative Elevation Gain: 190 m
+Cumulative Elevation Gain: 190 m (623 ft)

 We parked on Kicking Horse Pass at a ski trail parking lot 12 km west of Lake Louise.
 We followed the trail for a couple of hundred metres before ducking into a wintry forest.
-Unlike cross-country skiers, we weren’t confined to a trail and we made our way southeast, directly to Ross Lake.
+Unlike cross-country skiers, we weren’t confined to a trail, and we made our way southeast, directly to Ross Lake.

 As soon as we stepped off the groomed trail, we sank into soft snow.
-Even my 36" snowshoes couldn't stop me from frequently plunging knee-deep into snow.
+Even my 36" snowshoes couldn't stop me from frequently plunging knee-deep in snow.
 Hampered by crappy snow, and later, as we neared the lake, by dense forest, we progressed at a snail’s pace.
 But eventually, we broke through the trees onto the white expanse of Ross Lake and tramped to the south end.
 We talked briefly to some skiers who had started from the Lake O’Hara parking lot, and then we took some photos and followed our tracks back to our car.

 After gassing up, he came over and went right to task.
 While Dinah chatted with his girlfriend, I helped him jack up Dinah’s 2016 Subaru Forester and remove the wheel.
-He said he could adjust the brake calliper, so we could drive to a service station in Banff.
+He said he could adjust the brake calliper so we could drive to a service station in Banff.
 But after some fiddling using a screwdriver, he pronounced it fixed.
 No need to take it to a service station.

 While he worked on the car, we learned about him.
-Soumick Dey is a certified mechanic and had repaired this very problem many times.
+Soumick Dey is a certified mechanic and has repaired this very problem many times.
 Subarus are especially prone, he added.
 When I asked why he was in Lake Louise, he said he was visiting one of his jewelry stores.
 How many jewelry stores does he own?
 Seven.
 He went on to say he recently bought an Audi dealership.
 Then as if to explain, he mumbled something about being the youngest member of the “Arora Family” (back home, a Google search turned up a few extremely wealthy Arora families).

-Our chance meeting saved us from having our car towed to a service station in Banff to get fixed; who knows when we would have gotten home.
+Our chance meeting saved us from having our car towed to a service station in Banff to get fixed; who knows when we would have returned home.
 We tried to thank him, but Soumick shrugged it off, no big deal.
 “He loves to do this sort of thing,” said his girlfriend.

 Wanting to do something for him, I said I would mention him on my website.
 He liked the idea and I gave him my URL.
 Thanks again, Soumick, for your help.
 We had a nice, quiet drive back to Calgary.